CynthiaGihozo12345/USSD-Based-Inventory-Management-System/README.md

 o	The system records the stock-in operation.
 6. Product Out
-o	Admin must Enter Product Name and provides quantity being taken out of stock. o	The admin can view only their own changes to the database, not those made by other admin. o	This helps maintain an accurate inventory.
+o	Admin must Enter Product Name and provides quantity being taken out of stock. o	This helps maintain an accurate inventory.
 8. View Products,stock, stockin and stockout.
 o	Displays all product names along with stock quantities.